Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

+where $\mathbf{E}_0$ denotes the expectation with respect to the population $P_0$ in region $0$, and the average response function $m_0$ is defined as follows:

 where $P_{0,U | X}$ denotes the conditional distribution of $U_i$ given $X_i$ in the target population (before the policy).
-The ARF summarizes the structural relationship between the outcome and the policy component in the model.
-Note that the dependence of the ARF $m_0\left(\overline \mu,x\right)$ on the first argument $\overline \mu$ is \textit{causal} so that we can use this dependence for counterfactual analysis when we change the value of $\overline \mu$.
-However, the dependence on the second argument $x$ is not, because in this model the causal relation between $U_i$ and $X_i$ is left ambiguous.
-The target parameter is written as follows:
+The map $m_0$ summarizes the structural relationship between the outcome and the policy component in the model.
+When $X_i$ and $U_i$ are independent, it reduces to the average structural function (ASF) introduced by \cite{Blundell/Powell:03:Adv}.
+Unlike the ASF, the map $m_0\left(\overline \mu,x\right)$ is \textit{causal} in the first argument $\overline \mu$ but not in the second argument $x$, because in this model the causal relation between $U_i$ and $X_i$ is left ambiguous.\footnote{Alternatively, we might be interested in the distribution of the outcomes:

-From here on, we call the map $m_0\left(\mu_0^{\Gamma}(\cdot),\cdot\right)$ the \bi{post-policy ARF} in the target population.\footnote{Alternatively, we might be interested in a \bi{post-policy Distributional Response Function (DRF)}: for some set $A$,

-The quantity represents the conditional probability of $Y_i$ taking values from a set $A$ given $X_i = x$, when $\mu_0(X_i)$ is \textit{fixed to be} $\mu_0(x)$.
-Once we replace $m_0(\mu_0^\Gamma(x),x)$ by $p_0(A; \mu_0^\Gamma(x),x)$, the main proposal of this paper carries over to this alternative.} As noted by \cite{Blundell/Powell:03:Adv} for the case of ASF (Average Structural Function), it is not always necessary to recover the reduced form $g_0$ from data to obtain the ARF in many settings.
-See \cite{Canen/Song:21:arXiv} for a similar observation in game-theoretic models.
+The quantity represents the conditional probability of $Y_i$ taking values from a set $A$ given $X_i = x$, when $\mu_0(X_i,v_0)$ is \textit{fixed to be} $\overline \mu$.
+The proposal of this paper carries over to this alternative with straightforward modifications.}

-We assume that the target population has not experienced the policy yet.
-The average counterfactual outcome $\theta_0$ is not nonparametrically identified when the policy sends the policy component outside of its pre-policy support.
-To address this issue, we may choose a parametric specification of the map $g_0$ and extrapolate it beyond the support of the pre-policy data.
-However, since the counterfactual prediction is not nonparametrically identified, it unavoidably relies on the choice of a parametric specification.
-To address this challenge, we consider using information from other populations which have already implemented a similar policy.
-We will explain this idea later.